Dogs (Nina Nastasia album): Release

-Reception
+Critical reception

 Gregory McIntosh of AllMusic wrote: "Dogs has a calming atmosphere, occasionally flirting with dissonance, and stands as a remarkable work of minimal building by repetition to support Nastasia's pitch-perfect voice.
 It is a rare group who can pull off such a fluid shift from composed sophistication to raw, dangerous, and sinister energy and not only continue to be engaging, but make ascending demands so confidently as to require full attention for the span of 40 minutes without interruption."

 Upon the album's original 2000 release, the Chicago Reader's Tim Midgett praised the album, writing in a review: "Nastasia's lyrics are artless in the best sense, and her singing is likewise uncontrived.
 Most of the structures are bedrock simple, though the delicate, minute-long apology "Dear Rose" and the roiling "Underground" in particular are distinctive despite their accessibility.
 Yet time and again, Nastasia's approach and the approach of her group transform her material into something more than merely charming."

 Chris Dahlen of Pitchfork noted upon the album's 2004 reissue: "Dogs has the ease of a performance that you're catching as you sit in the shower stall.
 The songs here include some of the best she's written, but they're also some of the most unexpected.
 Without this reissue, we could have forgotten that she has an ear for big guitar riffs, or that she sounds beautiful just playing straight on an acoustic guitar.
 And who would have remembered that she has a sense of humor?"
 Helen Spitzer of the Canadian publication Exclaim! praised the album's instrumentation, writing: "The arrangements are simple and always immaculate, incorporating strings and saws and brushes, heavy with space.
 The singing saw is just another character in her stories, the whine of a ghostly dog following his own path, ambling through the record and leaving aching hearts in his wake."